 General Alexander defends the NSA (and calls for information sharing).
 The New Republic shows him some surprising love.

-Dateline Baltimore: the latest on CyberMaryland
+Dateline Baltimore: CyberMaryland

-Cyber Attacks, Emerging Threats, and New Vulnerabilities
+Cyber Attacks, Threats, and Vulnerabilities

 Security Patches, Mitigations, and Software Updates

 BlackBerry Patches Smartphones, Tablets(Industrial Safety and Security Source) BlackBerry issued security patches Tuesday for remote code execution vulnerabilities in Adobe Flash Player that affect new BlackBerry Z10s and Q10s smartphones, and PlayBook tablets.
 Remote code execution holes enable attackers to gain control of the compromised device or system

 Malaysian security goes mainstream(CSO) What I observed during my time in Malaysia was that because of the rapid economic growth across multiple business verticals within the country there is an "eyes wide open" approach to information security

 41% of cyber fraud victims never get money back(Gadget) A recent Kaspersky Consumer Security Risks Survey has revealed that about 41% of users who lost their money as the result of financial cyber-fraud failed to get a single cent returned to them

 Mobile security trends, concerns and misperceptions(Help Net Security) PayPal and the National Cyber Security Alliance unveiled the results from a new Zogby Poll highlighting the latest trends, concerns and misperceptions around mobile security and commerce